This entry was updated on Sept. 11, 2020 and again on Oct. 21, 2020.

 4. Order Entry

-Now the time has come for your submission to be reviewed and entered into the PSA grading system.
+The time has come for your submission to be reviewed and entered into the PSA grading system.
+During the order entry process, all cards are accounted for and placed, along with the submission form, into an individual box for processing based on their service level.
 An order number is generated and emailed to you with a confirmation that your submission is now in process.
-At this time, your My Account page and My Orders page will be updated, including a status bar to track your order as it moves through the grading process.
-This marks the beginning of your estimated turnaround time.
+At that time, your status bar will advance to the next step and your Orders page will update to include additional details on your pending order.
+This marks the beginning of the authentication and grading process.

 5. The Sticker